Chia-Network/chips/CHIPs/chip-joshpainter-editable-metadata.md

 ## Specification

-This CHIP proposes a new optional boolean property on the "trait" attribute defined in CHIP-0007 called "editable."
-Here is an example of an "editable" attribute (surrounding metadata removed for brevity):
+This CHIP proposes a single new optional boolean property on the "trait" attribute defined in CHIP-0007 called "editable."
+Here is an example of both a normal and an "editable" attribute (surrounding metadata removed for brevity):

 ```
 ...
+{
+    "trait_type": "Registered On",
+    "value": "{$registeredOn}"
+},
 {
     "trait_type": "Target",
     "value": "xch1v96m4cej23hpt4newv8hs9ejcsc760w3p8gh5p6989c7kyaq5juq9hzjgr",